Dynadot Full Review: Your First Step for a Domain

 |Price Category||Regular||Bulk||Super Bulk|

 It is important to note that all domain registrars change the price according to how in-demand your domain name is.
-A short 2 or 3 syllabled domain name could cost users extra relative to longer domains that might make no sense.
+Therefore, a short 2 or 3 syllabled domain name could cost users extra relative to longer domains that might make no sense.

 There are no additional ICANN fees, as it is included in the prices mentioned.
-Some of the other competitors charge an extra $0.18 that is applicable to most TLDs and is paid yearly for each domain name registered.
+As some of the other competitors charge an extra $0.18 that is applicable to most TLDs and is paid yearly for each domain name registered.

 Here you can find the renewal rates for the most common TLDs: